21 Business Networking Strategies for Entrepreneurs

 Whatever your professional goal is, walking into a trade show, happy hour, conference, or any other business networking event at which you’re expected to mix and mingle and impress and schmooze and sell your vision and convince people of your awesomeness can be… a little overwhelming.

-Happily, you’re far from the first small business owner who’s felt a little stressed out by the prospect of business networking.
+Deep breaths.
+You’re far from the first person who’s felt a little stressed out by the prospect of developing business networking strategies.

 “The most important lesson I’ve learned in networking (and which I wish I’d known years ago) is to take every opportunity possible to meet new people.
 Don’t dismiss a single soul—you never know who you’re talking to, who they might know, or how they might be able to contribute.
 As my father always told me as a kid, ‘It’s not what you know, it’s who you know.’
 That statement has proven so true, especially in a business networking setting.”